Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 If you need a VPN to stream blackout NHL games on ESPN+, then Private Internet Access (PIA) is our top choice.

-We found it very easy to connect to its fast US VPN servers spread across 50 states and unblock region-restricted broadcasts on NHL Power Play.
+We found it very easy to connect to its fast US VPN servers that cover all 50 states and unblock region-restricted streams on NHL Power Play.

-The VPN is also very affordable, costing only $2.03/mo over 39 months and it even works with NHL.TV on DAZN, although not as well as Surfshark.
+The VPN is also very affordable, costing only $1.75/mo over 26 months, and it even works with NHL.TV on DAZN, although not as well as Surfshark.

 We used the PIA VPN app and browser extension to beat NHL blackouts.